Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Evaluation

 \subsubsection{Benchmark comparison}

-Table~\ref{tab:opv2v}, Table~\ref{tab:dair} and Figure~\ref{fig:v2x-sim} show detection performance comparison with different packet drop rates on V2X-Sim, OPV2V, Dair-V2X, respectively.
+Figure~\ref{fig:v2x-sim} and Figure~\ref{fig:opv2v_dair} show detection performance comparison with different PDRs on datasets V2X-Sim, OPV2V and Dair-V2X.
+In V2X-Sim dataset, we evaluate performance in three scenarios: V2V, V2I, and V2X.
+In V2I and V2X scenarios, we evaluate the performance of connected vehicles, roadside units, and all cooperation nodes to study the performance of different kinds of cooperation nodes separately.
 Since OPV2V dataset only includes V2V scenarios, we evaluate the performance of the ego vehicle.
-Dair-V2X dataset collects data in a vehicle-infrastructure cooperation scenario where one vehicle cooperates with one roadside unit, so we evaluate the performance of the ego vehicle following \cite{yu2022dair}.
-In V2X-Sim dataset, we evaluate performance in three scenarios: vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), and vehicle-to-everything (V2X).
-In V2I and V2X scenarios, we evaluate the performance of connected vehicles, roadside units, and all cooperation nodes to study the performance of different kinds of cooperation nodes separately.
+Dair-V2X dataset collects data in a vehicle-infrastructure cooperation scenario where one vehicle cooperates with one roadside unit and only includes the V2I scenario, and we evaluate the performance of the ego vehicle following \cite{yu2022dair}.

-From the results, we can see that: 1) Performance of all cooperative perception methods degrades as the packet drop rate increases, which reflects the impacts of communication interruption.
-Some methods, like V2VNet and V2X-Vit, can achieve good performance with no interruption but performance drops fast as interruption happens.
-2) The proposed V2X-INCOP outperforms all other methods at most packet drop rates, which suggests the robustness to interruption.
-Even with a high packet drop rate, the performance of V2X-INCOP is still far better than individual perception, suggesting it can effectively alleviate the impacts of communication interruption.
-3) On average of different packet drop rates, V2X-INCOP can bring up to 14.06\% and 12.07\% performance gain to individual perception on OPV2V and Dair-V2X.
+From the results, we can see that: (a) Performance of all cooperative perception methods degrades as the PDR increases, which reflects the impacts of communication interruption.
+Some methods, like V2VNet and V2X-Vit, can achieve good performance with no interruption but performance drops fast as interruption happens. (b) The proposed V2X-INCOP outperforms all other methods at most PDRs, which suggests the robustness to interruption.
+Even with a high PDR, the performance of V2X-INCOP is still far better than individual perception, suggesting it can effectively alleviate the impacts of communication interruption. (c) On average of different PDRs, V2X-INCOP can bring performance gain over individual perception up to 13.9\%, 14.06\%, and 12.07\% on V2X-Sim, OPV2V, and Dair-V2X datasets, respectively, which can achieve a robust cooperative perception system.